zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

         ![](./images/policy-1-created.png " ")

-10. Create a new policy granted on the compartment that contains the network resources that will be used by the BDS cluster(s).
+5. Create a new policy granted on the **`training-compartment`** which will contain the network resources that will be used by your **`training-cluster`**.
 The policy statement in this new policy grants the system the rights to interact with various networking components.
 Click **Create Policy**.

-11. In the **Create Policy** dialog box, provide the following information:
+6. In the **Create Policy** dialog box, provide the following information:

     + Enter **`training-bds-policy`** in the **NAME** field.
     + Enter **`Training BDS Service Policy`** in the **DESCRIPTION** field.
     + Select the **KEEP POLICY CURRENT** option.
-    + Use the **COMPARTMENT** drop-down list to select your compartment, if it's not yet selected.
+    + Use the **COMPARTMENT** drop-down list to select your compartment, if it's not already  selected.
     + In the a **Policy Statements** section, copy the following policy statement and paste it in the **STATEMENT 1** box:

         ```